molgenis/molgenis-ops-galaxy/molgenis8/README.md

 # Ansible Collection - molgenis.molgenis8

 ## Usage

+### Usage to image remote server through ssh and ansible
+'ansible-galaxy collection install molgenis.molgenis8' You can use ansible to setup up a basic molgenis server on a remote CentOS8 machine. iFirst create an inventory.ini file withh the FQDNs of your target hosts.
+Then execute the next command (from the `molgenis8` directory):
+'ansible-playbook playbook.yml'

+To upgrade an remote hoste to a newer molgenis verion, you can run:
+'ansible-playbook playbook_upgrade.yml'

+### Usage locally
 You can use Vagrant to boot up the image.
 Please execute (from the `molgenis8` directory):

 `vagrant up`